leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 #### *What is Data warehouse?*
 Data warehouse is a system used for reporting and data analysis, Also:
-- It is used for creating analytical reports.
+- It is used for creating analytical reports, unlocking insights, and taking itelligent actions.
 - Data warehouses can assemble data from multiple sources including databases.
 - It is build to enable rapid analysis of large and multi-dimensional datasets.
 - In other words, it is a central hub for all business data.